Page last updated19th December 2024

 Prevalence

 In relation to life satisfaction, 87% of Mayi Kuwayu participants reported being satisfied with their lives (30% ‘a lot’; 39% ‘a fair bit’; and 17% ‘a little bit’) [43075].
 Just over five percent (5.2%) of respondents reported feeling ‘not at all’ satisfied with their lives.
 The results for life satisfaction were similar across Aboriginal, Torres Strait Islander, and Aboriginal and Torres Strait Islander peoples.
+A number of contextual and cultural factors reported in the Mayi Kuwayu study may provide some insight into the positive indicators.
+For example, a majority of participants (78%) reported feeling a ‘fair bit’ to ‘a lot’ of control over their lives, 48% reported high family wellbeing and a further 21% moderate family wellbeing.

 Conversely, the Mayi Kuwayu study reported that only 21% of local mob makes community decisions ‘a lot’, and 30% felt that the government has ‘a lot’ of the final say where they live, with a further 14% agreeing that the government had a ‘fair bit’ of the final say [43075].
 A majority of participants had experienced low (44%), moderate (8.4%) or high (2.3%) everyday discrimination and all reported experiences of the Stolen Generations.

-The 2018-19 NATSIHS indicated that anxiety was the most common mental or behavioural condition reported by Aboriginal and Torres Strait Islander people aged two years and over (17%) [39231].
-Anxiety was almost twice as common among females (21%) than males (12%).
-The age-groups with the highest proportions of anxiety were 25-34 years (25%) and 35-44 years (24%).
+The 2022-23 NATSIHS indicated that anxiety was the most common mental or behavioural condition reported by Aboriginal and Torres Strait Islander people aged two years and over (21 %) [50170].
+Anxiety was 1.5 times as common among females (25%) than males (17%) (Derived from [50170]).
+The age-groups with the highest proportions of anxiety were 25-34 years (31%) and 45-54 years (29%) [50170].
+The reported proportion of Aboriginal and Torres Strait Islander people who experienced anxiety was higher in non-remote areas (24%) than remote areas (6.8%).

 Discrimination and racism are associated with poor SEWB and mental health outcomes.
 Thurber et al (2021) demonstrated a clear ‘dose response’ relationship between experiences of discrimination SEWB/mental health, with increased discrimination leading to poorer SEWB outcomes [43319].
 Individuals who experienced discrimination were nearly 2.5 times more likely to report high to very high psychological distress.
 The prevalence of depression was 1.6 times higher among those who faced discrimination compared with those who did not.
 Individuals who experienced discrimination had a 1.6 times higher likelihood of reporting anxiety compared with those who did not face discrimination.
 The prevalence of low happiness was significantly higher (3.7 times) among individuals who encountered discrimination.
 Those who faced discrimination were 3.4 times more likely to report low life satisfaction compared with those who did not experience discrimination [43319].
 Importantly, up to half of the psychological distress burden among Aboriginal and Torres Strait Islander people could be attributable to experiences of discrimination [46343].